SathisPandy2108/Object-Recognition-Using-Predefined-Model/README.md

 The output will show the detected objects with bounding boxes around them and the class labels.

 ## Files Included:
-- `mobilenetss_deploy.caffemodel`: The pre-trained MobileNetSSD model.
+- `mobilenetssd_deploy.caffemodel`: The pre-trained MobileNetSSD model.
 - `mobilenetssd_deploy.protxt`: The model configuration file.
 - `object_recognition.py`: The main script to perform object detection.
 - `requirements.txt`: The list of dependencies for the project.